-As per University policy, candidates will not be penalized for three (3) hours of absence during the semester.
+As per University policy, candidates will not be penalized for three (3) hours (3 class days) of absence during the semester.
 This class period absence should be used carefully for emergencies and illnesses.
 It is important that candidates notify the professor via email or phone call prior to, or on the day of, the absence regardless of the reason for the absence.

 Upon the first absence after the three (3) hours of absence allowed by the University, the Department of Curriculum and Instruction will be notified and a notation will be made in the candidate's file.
 Upon the second absence, the candidate will attend a conference with the course professor as well as the Chairperson of Curriculum and Instruction to discuss and evaluate reasons for the absences, and to determine if the candidate needs to continue in the program.
 Excessive absences can constitute reasons for lowering of semester grades, and possibly, removal from the course.
-Each absence beyond the three hours allowed by university policy may result in reduction of your final grade in CISE 3384.
+Each absence beyond the three hours allowed by university policy WILL result in reduction of your final grade in CISE 3384 by 2 POINTS per additional absence.